 For a short introductory bio:

 Widely praised for meticulous research, fine prose, and the compelling narrative drive of her stories, Mary Doria Russell is the award-winning author of six bestselling novels, including the science fiction classics The Sparrow and Children of God; the World War II thriller, A Thread of Grace; and a political romance set in 1921 Cairo called Dreamers of the Day.
-With her latest novels, Doc and Epitaph, Russell has redefined two towering figures of the American West: the lawman Wyatt Earp and the dental surgeon Doc Holliday.
-Coming soon, her novel Unremembered Lives tells the story of the young union organizer Annie Clements, who was once known as America’s Joan of Arc.
+With her novels Doc and Epitaph, Russell has redefined two towering figures of the American West: the lawman Wyatt Earp and the dental surgeon Doc Holliday.
+Her latest novel, The Women of the Copper Country, tells the story of the young union organizer Annie Clements, who was once known as America’s Joan of Arc.
 Mary holds a Ph.D. in biological anthropology from the University of Michigan and taught anatomy at the Case Western Reserve University School of Dentistry.
 She and Don Russell have been happily married for an unusually high percentage of the years since 1970.
-They have one son and live in Cleveland, Ohio.
+They live in Cleveland, Ohio.

 For a longer print or internet pieces: